 - Ragweed and Parthenium weed were introduced in pasture seed imported from the United States.
 They have spread throughout Queensland and northern New South Wales.

-Allergic rhinitis (hay fever) is an important and debilitating disease
+Allergic rhinitis is a common and debilitating disease

-- Allergic rhinitis affects 1 in 5 Australians
+- Allergic rhinitis affects around 1 in 5 people in Australia and New Zealand

 - Allergic rhinitis predisposes people to more frequent sinus infections

-- People with allergic rhinitis can get tired and run down due to poor quality sleep
+- People with allergic rhinitis often suffer from fatigue due to poor quality sleep

-- Severe allergic rhinitis impairs learning and performance in children, results in more frequent absenteeism in adults and reduced productivity
+- Moderate or severe allergic rhinitis impairs learning and performance in children, results in more frequent absenteeism in adults and reduced productivity, and therefore can cause considerable impairment in quality of life

 Pollen can also trigger asthma

-Some people with severe allergic rhinitis (hay fever) think that their allergic rhinitis turns into asthma or will make them tight in the chest or wheeze.
-However, pollen can directly trigger asthma as well as allergic rhinitis (hay fever).
-Small particles containing allergen can penetrate deep into the airways of the lung.
-Thunderstorms can also contribute to this - when pollen granules come into contact with water, starch granules are released that are small enough to be breathed into the airways, causing hay fever and asthma in some people.
-So if you wheeze mostly during Spring, see your doctor for appropriate advice.
+Some people with moderate or severe allergic rhinitis believe that their allergic rhinitis 'turns' into asthma or that it makes them tight in the chest or wheeze.
+However, pollen can directly trigger asthma as well as allergic rhinitis.
+Small particles of allergens can penetrate deep into the airways of the lung.
+Thunderstorms can also contribute to this:

 Pollen seasons can last for several months